Issues with controlling for ‘IQ’

 Kahneman, D. (1965).
 Control of spurious association and the reliability of the controlled variable.
 Psychological Bulletin, 64(5), 326.

-On the topic of measuring “IQ” with nonverbal reasoning:
+On the topic of measuring “IQ” with non-verbal reasoning:

 Gignac, G. E. (2015).
 Raven’s is not a pure measure of general intelligence: Implications for g factor theory and the brief measurement of g.
 Intelligence, 52, 71-79.